intuitivenibble-del/intuitivenibble-del.github.io/terms-of-service.md

 ## 1. Agreement to Terms

-These Terms of Service ("Terms") constitute a legally binding agreement between you and Intuitive HB Limited, a company registered in England and Wales ("we," "our," or "us").
+These Terms of Service ("Terms") constitute a legally binding agreement between you and **Intuitive HB Limited**, a company registered in England and Wales ("we," "our," or "us").

 By accessing or using the Nibble mobile application ("the App"), you confirm that you accept these Terms and agree to comply with them.
 If you do not agree to these Terms, you must not use the App.

+These Terms apply to all users, including visitors who access the App without creating an account.

 ---